 2) The outer layer is then peeled away, and the ridges of the bamboo strands are sanded until smooth

-- For the vertical grain planks, the manufacturer will lay the pieces on edge up against each other (see above)
+- The manufacturer will lay the pieces on edge up against each other (see above).

 4) The pieces are then pressed together and fused using a combination of adhesives and pressure.